Security screws are specially-designed fasteners that can’t be removed without the corresponding, specially-designed bit.

 Likewise, the same set would contain some metric wrenches ranging from 8mm up to 17mm, but might not include 9mm or 11mm.

-By eliminating metric, the same 17-piece wrench set could range from 6mm (about 1/4″) up to 25mm (about 1″) in 1mm increments – in other words, you purchase ONE SET of wrenches, and NEVER need a “one-off” size.
+By eliminating customary wrenches, the same 17-piece wrench set could range from 6mm (about 1/4″) up to 25mm (about 1″) in 1mm increments – in other words, you purchase ONE SET of wrenches, and NEVER need a “one-off” size.